nateemma/strategies/README.md

 I am having a lot of problems pushing to github.
 It might be related to all of the models...

+2023/6/29: converted to use USDT instead of USD - pairs were being removed from binanceus, so this no longer made sense.
+<br>DWT_Predict has been optimised a little and is quite a bit faster. custom_sell and custom_exit have also been simplified.
+Performance is looking good in dry runs...
+<br>There is currently an issue with hyperopt for NN strats caused by something not being pickle-able.
+I am chasing this down, but it's not obvious.
+The strats will still run though

 2023/6/27: Tuned DWT_predict a little.
 Updates to support tensorflow 2.12

 2023/6/26: Added new type of strat - DWT_Predict.py